MarkFicht/vue-project/README.md

 The third game written in `Canvas and JS`, in which we fight zombies in cooperation mode

+Ultimately, the website is intended for `desktop computers` and tested in the `Chrome` browser

 ## In construction

 -   Implements missing redirection cases